jangroth/sauerpod/README.md

 ## Disclaimer and Credits
 * 'Grumpy bot' icons by [www.flaticon.com](https://www.flaticon.com/).
 * Sauerpod is meant as a POC to demonstrate the power and elegance of cloud-native Python development.
-It uses uses [pytube](https://github.com/pytube/pytube) to download audio streams of videos and temporarily store them in a private S3 bucket.
+It uses [pytube](https://github.com/pytube/pytube) to download audio streams of videos and temporarily store them in a private S3 bucket.
 It must not be used to share any copyright-protected media.